a fancy vintage train compartment

 Pronouns

-In Russian, personal pronouns are words like “it” or “you” or “they” that are used to replace a noun in a sentence.
+In Russian, personal pronouns are words like “it” or “you” or “they” that are used to replace a in a sentence.
 The Russian personal pronouns are:

 • я[ya](I)